tawasta/account-invoicing/account_financial_report_amount_currency_error_fix/README.rst

 Account Financial Reporting - fixes the amount_currency error
 =============================================================

-Fix for the amount_currency error
+Fix for the amount_currency error for financial reports

 Configuration
 =============